 6. Optimize Initiatives Policies and Programs

 Successful student success models employ a combination of initiatives and interventions that work together to move the needle on student success.
 Your student success software should help your team align on what approaches work.
 And it should help leaders like you understand the efficacy and return on investment of every policy, program, and initiative so your institution can invest in strategies that work.

 7. Continuously Recalibrate

 Make every interaction count by using your student data to optimize success strategies across your institution.
 With prescriptive and predictive analytics, you can build on what you already know by continuously tuning and adapting processes and practices to gain even higher levels of success.
 Access to up-to-date, holistic data enables your institution to identify the most important opportunities for improvement, measure what’s working and for whom, and connect people, processes, and workflows with operational intelligence.

 Creating a data and analytics culture across departments allows your institution to discover new ways to boost impact beyond traditional academic interventions.
 The Civitas Learning Student Impact Platform enables your team to build opportunities to analyze and adjust between terms to get better faster.
 Real-time visibility into what’s working means you can maximize effectiveness and strategically invest human and financial resources in those programs that improve student success and generate the highest return on investment.

 It’s Imperative to Shift to a Data-Activated Approach to Student Success

-There is an institutional and moral imperative to meaningfully impact student success in financially sustainable ways.
+There is an institutional and moral imperative to impact student success in financially sustainable ways meaningfully.
 Despite the uncertainty and growing student needs, institutions can establish student success models that achieve positive outcomes and support financial health.
 To achieve this, leaders must understand the factors influencing a student’s likelihood of success to know where to focus efforts.
-A clear understanding of which interventions are most effective for particular students and student groups enables institutions to strategically coordinate action across campus.
+A clear understanding of which interventions are most effective for particular students and student groups enables institutions to coordinate action across campus strategically.